Application

-- Set of rules and protocols that define how different software can interact with each other
+- Set of rules and protocols (명세서) that allows two different software programs to communicate with each other

-- A mapping of HTTP URL endpoints and HTTP methods (GET, PUT, POST, DELETE, etc.) to specific actions
+- A mapping of HTTP URL endpoints and HTTP Request Methods to specific actions

 - diagram